Auditory-Biophysics-Lab/ablinfer/docs/source/model_ref.rst

 Model Reference
 ===============

 All models are specified using JSON files.
 These specifications tell ABLInfer how to interface with the model, what parameters it expects, any pre/post-processing, as well as some helpful metadata for the user.
-The name of the file serves as the ID of the model, so it must be something without spaces or special characters, excepting the usual ones (e.g. underscore, dash).

 The format of model specification files used by ABLInfer is based on the model specifications for DeepInfer, with the notable additions of the standardization of metadata fields and the addition of pre/post-processing blocks.